 - Setting up a Next.js project

-- Sending emails in Vercel
+- Sending emails from Vercel using API (Mailtrap Integration)

 Disclaimer: For the code from this article to work, you’ll need Next.js 13.4 or 14.x, Nodemailer 6.9.x or later, and Node.js 18.x. or 20.x.